BitBotFactory/MikaLendingBot/docs/installation.rst

     #.
 The bot will start once the time comes (UTC) and run indefinitely.

 .. note:: If you are a free user, it will allow you to make the scheduled restart, but then it will only run for one hour and stop for 23.
+.. note:: Free users are also limited to the number of output currencies they can use as blockchain.info is blocked from their servers.
+You can always use the pairs listed on poloniex, BTC, USDT.
+But will not have access to currencies such as EUR, GBP.